top of page

 EDUCATION & CAREER

 I have studied philosophy at the University of Leuven (Belgium).
-In 2007, I defended my PhD on 'Rationality and Institutions' at its Institute of Philosophy. â€‹
+In 2007, I defended my PhD on 'Rationality and Institutions' at its Institute of Philosophy, where I continued working as a postdoc and lecturer until I moved to Tilburg University (NL) in 2014.

 SOME TRAVEL PICTURES